EgorSolenok/stepik-auto-tests-course/README.md

 # stepik-auto-tests-course
 Homeworks for tasks in course

-This is first text file in this brench
+This is first text file in this branch